JauntyJJS/jaunty-blogdown/content/blog/2023-09-19-ESC-Congress-2023/index.md

 ### Is there any chance for a model to become implemented

-[Sculley et al.](https://papers.nips.cc/paper_files/paper/2015/hash/86df7dcfd896fcaf2674f757a2463eba-Abstract.html)<sup>21</sup> pointed out that machine Learning code is only a small fraction in a real-world machine learning architecture.
-The required surrounding infrastructure like automation, process and resource Management can be complicated.
+[Sculley et al.](https://papers.nips.cc/paper_files/paper/2015/hash/86df7dcfd896fcaf2674f757a2463eba-Abstract.html)<sup>21</sup> pointed out that machine learning code is only a small fraction in a real-world machine learning architecture.
+The required surrounding infrastructure like automation, process and resource management can be complicated.
 The risk of failure is very high.
 [Royen et al.](https://osf.io/sc2pz)<sup>22</sup> provided a nice overview of how implementation can go wrong in the below [leaky pipeline example](https://twitter.com/MaartenvSmeden/status/1539485495809409025).

 ```
 {{< tweet user="MaartenvSmeden" id="1539485495809409025" >}}